adityaprashar01/CaliX/README.md

 - recurring parent-facing subscription model
 - school-led acquisition lowers trust friction
 - visible child progress increases retention and renewal intent
+- mood data creates a switching cost no competitor can shortcut
-- the product sits between wellness, parenting, and child development
+- the product sits at the intersection of wellness, parenting, and child development — a category no one owns in India

 ## Why now